AbductiveLearning/ABLkit/docs/Intro/Datasets.rst

 Data Structure
 --------------

-In Abductive Learning, there are various types of data in the training and testing process, such as raw data, pseudo-label, index of the pseudo-label, abduced pseudo-label, etc. To enhance the stability and versatility, ABL-Package uses `abstract data interfaces <../API/abl.structures.html>`_ to encapsulate various data during the implementation of the model.
+Besides the user-provided dataset, various forms of data are utilized and dynamicly generate throughout the training and testing process of Abductive Learning framework.
+Examples include raw data, predicted pseudo-label, abduced pseudo-label, pseudo-label indices, and so on.
+To manage this diversity and ensure a stable, versatile interface, ABL-Package employs `abstract data interfaces <../API/abl.structures.html>`_ to encapsulate different forms of data that will be used in the total learning process.

-One of the most commonly used abstract data interface is ``ListData``.
-Besides orginizing data into tuple, we can also prepare data to be in the form of this data interface.
+``BaseDataElement`` is the base class for all abstract data interfaces.
+Inherited from ``BaseDataElement``, ``ListData`` is the most commonly used abstract data interface in ABL-Package.
+As the fundamental data structure, ``ListData`` implements commonly used data manipulation methods and is responsible for transferring data between various components of ABL, ensuring that stages such as prediction, training, and abductive reasoning can utilize ``ListData`` as a unified input format.

+Before proceeding to other stages, user-provided datasets are firstly converted into ``ListData``.
+For flexibility, ABL-Package also allows user to directly supply data in ``ListData`` format, which similarly requires the inclusion of three attributes: ``X``, ``gt_pseudo_label``, and ``Y``.
+The following code shows the basic usage of ``ListData``.
+More information can be found in the `API documentation <../API/abl.structures.html>`_.

 .. code-block:: python